 Community service mental health workers evaluate the individuals or groups strengths, needs, and goals and assist licensed professionals in developing plans to help them progress toward these goals.
 For example, a child community service worker may create a plan to help a child readjust to a school setting.
 Community service mental health workers focused on employment may assess the vocational needs of an individual and create a plan to help them gain employment.
 Overall, they aim to provide emotional support to help people and groups reach their full potential.

-A primary responsibility of many community service workers is to help families by connecting them with needed resources.
-They help families access services providing food, clothing, childcare, healthcare, day care, etc. Many community service workers help their clients navigate the application process for national, provincial, or municipal government aid, housing, and funding benefits.
-By linking individuals with much-needed social services, community service workers help improve quality of life.
+A primary responsibility of many community service mental health workers is to help families by connecting them with needed resources.
+They help families access services providing food, clothing, childcare, healthcare, day care, etc. Many community service mental health workers help their clients navigate the application process for national, provincial, or municipal government aid, housing, and funding benefits.
+By linking individuals with much-needed social services, community service mental health workers help improve quality of life.

 Theory: 43 weeks

 Internship: 6 weeks

 Potential Career Paths After Completing the Program

 Community Service Mental Health Workers can make can make on average $20.74 – $31.19 per hour.

 *(source: ca.indeed.com 2020)

 Candidates must submit a copy of their Secondary School Diploma (OSSD, GED, or better), if this is not available they will be required to pass the Scholastic Level Exam (SLE).